brett8883/Super-Firmware_Cache/Spark/Spark Variants/2.0/Spark_SP_2.0_BattMod/readme_spark_smart_batt_2.0.md

 Motors will start if inverted (if CSC at altitude and AC inverts the motors will start to save it)

+Possible smart battery warning levels expanded

+Rear LED light disabled in flight

 ===

 Notes From the Author:
-• Standard Super Patcher Custom Flight Controller
+• Smart Battery Mod Super Patcher 2.0 Custom Flight Controller for Spark

+• Smart battery configured to neve force auto-land due to low battery except at the emergency battery voltage at 3.0v per cell

+• Rear LED lights disabled in flight
+  - Lights still turn on during start up
 ===

 ***Firmware Compatibility:***